ohata-toast/Cloud-Access/zh/console-user-guide/object.md

 ### Additional Features

 * Download Template: Download a template file for bulk registration.
-* Bulk Object Registration: Use the template to register multiple port objects at once.
+* Upload Object in Batch: Use the template to register multiple port objects at once.
-* Download All Objects: Download all port objects currently registered in the Objects tab at once.
+* Download Object in Batch: Download all port objects currently registered in the Objects tab at once.

 !!! tip "Note"
     * When creating a group object, other group objects cannot be added (only single or range objects can be selected).
-    * The type of a port object cannot be changed after creation.
+    * The type cannot be changed when modifying a port object.
-    * Port objects created during the initial Cloud Access setup cannot be edited or deleted.
+    * Port objects created during Cloud Access setup cannot be modified or deleted.

 !!! danger "Caution"
     * If you delete an object currently used in a policy, it will be replaced with the "ALL" object.
-Please proceed with caution.
+Proceed with caution.